Why the Bonus Tax Rate Is Bad News for Your Tax Refund

 You will likely want to minimize the effect of the bonus on your tax return.
 Fortunately, the tax code offers some loopholes for this purpose.
 You can take advantage of commonly-missed tax deductions, for example, or donate some or all of your bonus to help to minimize the tax burden.

 The payout can provide an opportunity to fund accounts previously ignored.
-Perhaps you could fully fund a health savings account, a 401(k) or an IRA if you have not already contributed the maximum.
+Perhaps you could fully fund your health savings account, 401(k) or IRA if you have not already contributed the maximum.
 Such accounts can help you escape some or all of the income taxes associated with the bonus.

 The financial windfall a bonus provides can have unexpected repercussions.
-By knowing how to handle the possible tax consequences, receiving the extra money will be less taxing in the end, both emotionally and financially.
+But by knowing how to handle the possible tax consequences, receiving the extra money will be less taxing in the end, both emotionally and financially.

 More From GOBankingRates